-John Ritz is a composer of experimental concert music, with a particular focus on chamber music for instruments and interactive computer systems.
+John Ritz is a composer, improviser, experimental music performer, sound artist and educator.
+He is a proponent of interdisciplinary arts and collaborates regularly with visual and performing artists and computer scientists.
+His recent concert music focuses particularly on chamber music for instruments and interactive computer systems.
 He has received recognitions for his work from the ASCAP/Morton Gould Composer Awards, the Bourges International Electroacoustic Music Competition, the 21st Century Piano Commission Competition, the Forum Biennial Musiques en Scène, and the Society for Electro-Acoustic Music in the United States.
-He has received commissions from the Nouvel Ensemble Moderne, the 21st Century Piano Commission Competition, Duo Velocities percussion duo, trombonist Elliot Chasanov, violinist Chia-Ying Hsu, and choreographer Justin Jacobs, among others.

-Ritz joined the Music Theory and Composition faculty at the University of Louisville School of Music in 2007.
+Ritz joined the Music Composition and Theory faculty at the University of Louisville School of Music in 2007.